-Autistic adults are valuable members of their communities who face many challenges on a daily basis.
-Topics of great concern include education, living arrangements, careers, and community involvement.
+Autistic adults are valuable members of their communities who face many challenges daily.
+Topics of great concern include education, living arrangements, careers and community involvement.

 Many adults with autism thrive in their fields of interest.
 Vocational training and college courses can help the individual develop new skills while working with his strengths.
 While the subject may be highly motivational, many higher education programs fall short of meeting the needs of people on the autism spectrum.

 Contacting the learning institution about the student's condition is ideal.
 An accommodation letter to the university or college is a great approach.
-This sample letter is a nice model to use.
-The letter includes details about the classroom setting, the individual's possible behaviors, and accommodations that yield the best results.
+Include details about the classroom setting, the individual's possible behaviors, and accommodations that yield the best results.

-Everyday tasks that many people take for granted can be extremely challenging for individuals with autism.
-Occupational therapy for autism and physical therapy may progress well into adulthood.
+Everyday tasks many people take for granted can be extremely challenging for individuals with autism.
+Occupational therapy and physical therapy may progress well into adulthood.
 The ability to develop life skills is an important aspect of determining the best living arrangements.

-The National Institute of Mental Health has created a detailed list of options individuals with autism and their families may consider.
-You'll find them near the bottom of a very long yet informative article.
+- The National Autism Network offers a detailed list of options individuals with autism and their families may consider.

-Autistic adults are terrific candidates for countless careers.
-The first step is to determine which careers for people with autism piques the individual's interests.
+Adults with autism are terrific candidates for countless careers.
+The first step is to determine which careers pique the individual's interests.
 Some employers are more than willing to hire people on the spectrum.
-It is important that employers make the proper accommodations for employees who have pervasive developmental disorders.
+It is important employers make the proper accommodations for employees who have pervasive developmental disorders.